AkhilKumar-Git/extemporer/DEPLOYMENT.md

 ## Troubleshooting

 - **Vercel:** Check the build logs in the Vercel dashboard for any errors.
-Ensure environment variables are correctly set and the Root Directory is correct.
+Ensure environment variables are correctly set.
 - **Cloud Run:** Use Google Cloud Logging to check for container logs.
 Ensure the Docker image builds successfully and environment variables are correctly passed to the Cloud Run service.